Hockey Hall of Fame: History

 The temporary Hockey Hall of Fame opened as an exhibit within Canada's Sports Hall of Fame at Exhibition Place in August 1958, and 350,000 people visited it during the 1958 CNE fair.
 Due to the success of the exhibit, NHL and CNE decided that a permanent home in the Exhibition Place was needed.
 The NHL agreed to fully fund the building of the new facility on the grounds of Exhibition Place, and construction began in 1960.

 The first permanent Hockey Hall of Fame, which shared a building with the Canadian Sports Hall of Fame, was opened on August 26, 1961, by Canadian Prime Minister John Diefenbaker.
 Over 750,000 people visited the Hall in its inaugural year.
 Admission to the Hockey Hall of Fame was free until 1980, when the Hockey Hall of Fame facilities underwent expansion.

-By 1986, the Hall of Fame was running out of room in its existing facilities and the Board of Directors decided that a new home was needed.
+By 1986, the Hall of Fame was running out of room in its existing facilities and the board of directors decided that a new home was needed.
 The Hall vacated the Exhibition Place building in 1992, and its half was taken over by the Canadian Sports Hall of Fame.
-(The building was eventually demolished; portion of its façade was preserved as an entrance to BMO Field stadium.
-Development of the new location in the BCE Place complex (now Brookfield Place), featuring the former Bank of Montreal at the corner of Yonge and Front Streets in Toronto, began soon after.
+The building was eventually demolished; portion of its façade was preserved as an entrance to BMO Field stadium.
+Development of the new location in the BCE Place complex (now Brookfield Place, featuring the former Bank of Montreal at the corner of Yonge and Front Streets in Toronto, began soon after.
 The design was by Frank Darling and S. George Curry.
 The new Hockey Hall of Fame officially opened on June 18, 1993.
 The new location has 4700 m2 of exhibition space, seven times larger than that of the old facility.
-The Hockey Hall of Fame now hosts more than 300,000 visitors each year.
+The Hockey Hall of Fame averaged an annual attendance of 292,000 between 1994 and 2019.

 Operations and organization

 The first curator of the new Hall of Fame was Bobby Hewitson.
 Following Hewitson's retirement in 1967, Lefty Reid was appointed to the position.
 Reid was curator of the Hockey Hall of Fame for the next 25 years, retiring in 1992.
 Following Reid's retirement, former NHL referee-in-chief Scotty Morrison, who was the president of the Hockey Hall of Fame since 1986, was appointed curator.
 Morrison supervised the relocation of the Hall of Fame and its exhibits.
 The current curator is Phil Pritchard.

 The Hockey Hall of Fame is led by Lanny McDonald, Chairman of the Board, and Chief Executive Officer, Jeff Denomme.
-It is operated as a non-profit business called the "Hockey Hall of Fame and Museum" (HHFM), independent of the National Hockey League.
-The Hall of Fame was originally sponsored by the NHL and Hockey Canada and revenue is generated mainly through admissions.
+McDonald will be succeeded by Mike Gartner when his term expires in June 2025.
+The Hall of Fame is operated as a non-profit business called the "Hockey Hall of Fame and Museum" (HHFM), independent of the National Hockey League.
+It was originally sponsored by the NHL and Hockey Canada and revenue is generated mainly through admissions.